datamusician/SonicIntangibles.github.io/_pages/about_sk.md

 In 2017 she was a winner of PRSF The Oram Awards for innovation in sound and music.
 (Profile image source [Mariah Tiffany](https://www.flickr.com/photos/gaffta/albums/72157677876870497/with/40715240923/))

+You can read more about Shelly's work at her [personal website](http://datamusician.net/).